 Federal judges also impose different sentences than state courts.
 For example, they will often give harsher penalties at sentencing for crimes that they believe are particularly harmful to their communities or the nation as a whole.
 Federal judges also have more discretion to impose consecutive sentences for multiple federal crimes committed during the same criminal episode.
 This can be particularly problematic if you are facing charges in both state court and federal court since it means that the penalties could get stacked on top of each other.

 If you’re facing a federal charge, there’s a possibility that this would change the course of your future, regardless of whether you are innocent or not.
 This is why it’s very important to get the help of an experienced federal defense attorney.
 They have the expertise and experience needed to help you minimize the impact of this situation on your life.
 At Michigan Defense Law, federal criminal lawyers Paul Tafelski and David Goukassian have years of experience that can help your case.

 Contact us today at (248) 451-2200 for a consultation.

 Finally, federal criminal statutes frequently differ from state criminal statutes.
 It’s important to understand that there is a significant overlap between state and federal criminal laws.
-For example, state and federal law both address drug trafficking, and the facts a prosecutor needs to prove under those laws establish guilt beyond a reasonable doubt tend to be very similar.
+For example, state and federal laws both address drug trafficking, and the facts a prosecutor needs to prove under those laws to establish guilt beyond a reasonable doubt tend to be very similar.
 But those similarities do not always hold when it comes to punishment.

 For instance, while both state and federal law permit punishment of up to life in prison for possession of a kilo or more of a controlled substance with intent to distribute, only the federal law imposes a mandatory ten-year term of incarceration.
 In other words, whether you are charged with a federal or state crime can make a significant difference in the potential punishment you may face.